heroiclabs/nakama-js/packages/nakama-js/README.md

     var client = new Client("defaultkey", "127.0.0.1", "7350", useSSL);
     ```

-    If you are including the optional protocol buffer adapter, pass the adapter to the Client object:

-    ```js
-    import {Client} from "@heroiclabs/nakama-js";
-    import {WebSocketAdapterPb} from "@heroiclabs/nakama-js-protobuf";

-    var useSSL = false; // Enable if server is run with an SSL certificate. var client = new Client("defaultkey", "127.0.0.1", "7350", useSSL, new WebSocketAdapterPb());
-    ```

 ## Usage

 The client object has many methods to execute various features in the server or open realtime socket connections with the server.